hotosm/raw-data-api/docs/src/api/src/app.md

     exportname
 )
 ```
-Responsible for Extracting rawdata current snapshot, Initially it creates a geojson file , Generates query , run it with 1000 chunk size and writes it directly to the geojson file and closes the file after dump
+Responsible for Extracting rawdata current snapshot, Initially it creates a geojson file, Generates query, run it with 1000 chunk size and writes it directly to the geojson file and closes the file after dump
 Args:
     exportname: takes filename as argument to create geojson file passed from routers